The-going/evlproject/content/core/user-api/proxy/_index.md

 {{% argument bufsz %}}
-The size in bytes of the ring buffer where the output data is kept until the inband worker has relayed it to the destination file.
+The size in bytes of the ring buffer where the output data is kept until the in-band worker has relayed it to the destination file.
-Out-of-band writers may block attempting to write to a proxy file descriptor if the output buffer is full, waiting to be depleted by the inband worker thread, unless the proxy descriptor is set to non-blocking mode (O_NONBLOCK).
+Out-of-band writers may block attempting to write to a proxy file descriptor if the output buffer is full, waiting to be depleted by the in-band worker thread, unless the proxy descriptor is set to non-blocking mode (O_NONBLOCK).
 Zero is an acceptable value if you plan to use this proxy exclusively for exporting a shared memory mapping, in which case